Adderley Green

 Adderley Green is a village in Staffordshire, England.
-It is included in the township of Longton with the population at the 2011 census being listed under the Stoke Ward of Sandford Hill.
+It is included in the town of Longton with the population at the 2011 census being listed under the Stoke Ward of Sandford Hill.
 It was a centre for mining activities in the 19th century.

-In 2010 the Adderley Green Residents Association began an annual Summer Festival.
+In 2010, the Adderley Green Residents Association began an annual Summer Festival.
 The Festival is in July each year and includes live music, football matches and stalls.